meal-or-no-meal/meal-or-no-meal.github.io/index.md

   task of creating a shopping list by using our Generate Shopping List feature based on the user's planned meals.
    Users can welcome food-planning back into their life and take it to the next level with Meal Or No Meal.

+## The Motive

+The base motive behind the want or need for a meal planning application is universally human.
+We don't believe there's a single person out there who hasn't at some point in their life wondered what they were going to eat for their next meal.
+Beyond that, this application has the potential to expand to a robust suite of features that can help improve many different aspects of life such as physical health, financial health, and even emotional health - all of which are in some way connected to the meals we eat.
+Spending too much money on eating out?
+Spending too much time meal-planning?
+Eating too many unhealthy options because of last-minute decisions when you were already hungry?
+This app (and what it aims to be) can help with all of that.

+## Key Functional Aspects

+There are 3 Key Functional Aspects to Meal or No Meal

+First - there's the ability to create/edit/delete a meal and store/retrieve that information from the database.
+This will include details such as the Name, Recipe, Ingredients, and Equipment needed to prepare the meal (e.g. a blender, a large pot, etc.)

+Next there's the ability to save a meal to a Breakfast, Lunch, or Dinner slot on the calendar.
+You can select a day on the calendar and view the meals scheduled for that day.
+Then you can select one of those scheduled meals and view the details (recipe, ingredients, etc.) of that meal.

+And lastly there's the shopping list generator which does - well - exactly what it sounds like it does.
+It will generate a list of ingredients based on the meals you currently have scheduled in a certain date range.
+This list display will allow the user to check/uncheck ingredients as a visual cue for whether or not they need to acquire that ingredient.

 ## Intended users